HD Hyundai Robotics: History

 In October 1984, Hyundai Group established a robot business team at Hyundai Heavy Industries to directly manufacture robots needed for the production of Hyundai Motor Company.
 It developed robots for automobile manufacturing and Liquid-crystal display transport.
 In 2016, the It was upgraded from Hyundai Heavy Industries Engine Machinery Division to Hyundai Heavy Industries Robot Division, and became an independent corporation in 2020.
 In 2023, the company name was changed to the current name, HD Hyundai Robotics.

 Product

 Over the 30 years since its establishment, the company has sold approximately 52,000 industrial robots to automakers and vendors.
-The company mainly develop and produce multi-joint robots that can perform welding and assembly work in industrial sites.
+The company mainly develops and produce multi-joint robots that can perform welding and assembly work in industrial sites.
 It sell approximately 4,000 industrial robots annually.
 In addition, 40 types of robots, including Industrial, service robots and flat-panel display robots, are produced at the Daegu factory where the headquarters is located.
 The main customers are companies in the automobile, metal/machine, electrical/electronic, and food service industries.

 About 90% of the company's total sales come from industrial robots such as the HS220.
 Since 2019, the company have been producing service robots such as serving robots, quarantine robots, and cleaning robots.
 The company jointly developed 'UNI', a mobile service robot equipped with voice recognition technology, with KT and installed it in hotels in Seoul, South Korea.